A Blueprint for Change

 The level of threat we live with is greater than ever, but the mindset that got us into this predicament won’t get us out of it.

 Our planet is heating up at an alarming rate.
 We face increased risks of nuclear war, ecological collapse and global systemic failures which could trigger untold chaos and suffering.
 We are living through a period of heightened geopolitical tension with conflicts in Ukraine and the Middle East bringing ever greater dangers.
-There is growing concern about the potential existential risk posed by the misuse of artificial intelligence.
+There is also growing concern about the potential existential risk posed by the misuse of artificial intelligence.

 The sanctity of truth in a post-truth world.